cannatag/ldap3/docs/manual/source/server.rst

 LDAPServerPoolExhaustedError exception.
 With ``exhaust=True`` if a server is not active it will be removed by the pool, if you set it to a number this will be the number of seconds an unreachable server is considered offline.
 When this timout expires the server is reinserted in the pool and checked again for availability.
+The pool keeps a single state for all connections that use it.
+If you want a different state for each connection you must set ``single=False`` while defining the ServerPool.

 When all servers in a pool are not available the strategy will wait for the number of seconds specified in ``ldap.POOLING_LOOP_TIMEOUT`` before starting a new cycle.
 This defaults to 10 seconds.